-Please note that many legitimate local (and unaffiliated) police foundations and organizations DO solicit donations from local communities and may do so via telephone.
+Please note that many legitimate local (and unaffiliated) police foundations and organizations may solicit donations from local communities via telephone and mail.
 If you receive such a call, we encourage you to take note of who is calling (by name and number), the date and time.
 We also encourage you to require donation information to be sent to you via U.S. Mail before considering any donation.

 The Federal Trade Commission (FTC) maintains an online reporting system for telemarketing and other scams, which can be found at https://www.ftc.gov/faq/consumer-protection/submit-consumer-complaint-ftc and many State Attorneys General offer assistance in reporting and responding to fraud.

 The National Police Foundation will closely monitor the information and complaints it receives and will share information with authorities as appropriate.